spencermamer/hass-alerts/README.md

 1. We strongly recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui) card which is a compact way to view and manage Alert2 alerts.

+### Home Assistant Config Flow Setup

+1. Go to the Home Assistant web interface.

+1. Click on "Configuration" in the sidebar.

+1. Click on "Integrations".

+1. Click the "+" button to add a new integration.

+1. Search for "Alert2" and select it.

+1. Follow the on-screen instructions to set up the Alert2 integration.

 ## Setup

 Setup is done through editing your `configuration.yaml` file.